Oracle Certification : Frequently Asked Questions (OCA, OCP, OCE, OCM)

 Search the net for legitimate training materials and use the Oracle manuals which are available for free from Oracle Technology Network.

 What study materials should I use?

-I personally don't use study guides.
+I personally don't use study guides or courses.
 I write my own revision notes using the Oracle manuals.